Bodigrim/tasty-bench/README.md

   Target relative standard deviation of measurements in percents (5% by default).
   Large values correspond to fast and loose benchmarks, and small ones to long and precise.
+  It can also be adjusted locally for a group of benchmarks,
+  e. g., `localOption (RelStDev 0.02)`.
-  If it takes far too long, consider setting `--timeout`, which will interrupt benchmarks, potentially before reaching the target deviation.
+  If benchmarking takes far too long, consider setting `--timeout`, which will interrupt benchmarks, potentially before reaching the target deviation.

 * `--csv`